wootfish/eli.sohl.com/_posts/2016-12-29-how-to-lose-at-mancala-consistently.md

 ---
 layout: post
-title: How to Lose at Mancala (Consistently!)
+title: how to lose at mancala (consistently!)
 mathjax: true
 ---